-In addition to this narrow-band approach, we search for the possible presence of H$_2$O in the atmosphere, through the addition of absorption signals from a multitude of individually resolved lines in various strong bands of water in the visible and the near-IR wavelengths.
-This is performed through the calculation of the cross-correlation function (CCF) of the telluric-corrected spectra in the stellar rest-frame with atmospheric templates.
+In addition to this narrow-band approach, we searched for the possible presence of H$_2$O in the atmosphere through the addition of absorption signals from a multitude of individually resolved lines in various strong bands of water in the visible and the near-IR wavelengths.
+This was performed through the calculation of the CCF of the telluric-corrected spectra in the stellar rest frame with atmospheric templates.
 The weighted CCF is defined as:

 where $T(\nu)$ is the atmospheric template Doppler shifted to velocity $\nu$, and $x(t)$ is the residual planet spectrum observed at time $t$.
-It must be noted that in order to perform the operation in the numerator, both $T$ and $x$ must necessarily be sampled along the same wavelength grid, which is typically achieved by calculating the template at very high resolution, and re-sampling it onto the observational wavelength grid.
-The cross-correlation $C$ is subsequently a two-dimensional matrix, with rows representing epochs of observations and the columns spanning the velocity space being probed.
-During this analysis, for a slightly more comprehensive assessment of data quality and detection limits, we calculate a grid of models varying in equilibrium temperature and metallicity, and inject them into the residual planet spectra through multiplication.
-The abundance profiles for this range of models, calculated with the equilibrium chemistry code {\tt FastChem}, are presented in Fig. \ref{fig: H2O abundances}.
+We note that in order to perform the operation in the numerator, both $T$ and $x$ must necessarily be sampled along the same wavelength grid, which is typically achieved by calculating the template at very high resolution and re-sampling it onto the observational wavelength grid.
+The cross correlation $C$ is subsequently a two-dimensional matrix with rows representing epochs of observations and the columns spanning the velocity space being probed.
+During this analysis, for a slightly more comprehensive assessment of data quality and detection limits, we calculate a grid of models varying in equilibrium temperature and metallicity and inject them into the residual planet spectra through multiplication.
+The abundance profiles for this range of models calculated with the equilibrium chemistry code {\tt FastChem} are presented in Fig. \ref{fig: H2O abundances}.

-The cross-correlation maps, with the injected signals included, are then systematically summed for a range of planetary radial velocities to obtain the so-called "\textit{velocity-velocity}" maps, from which detection significances are determined.
-We perform this analysis for H$_2$O only, taking advantage of the deep absorption bands in the near-IR wavelengths, as shown in the top panel of Fig. \ref{fig: CCF H2O}.
+The cross correlation maps including the injected signals were then systematically summed for a range of planetary radial velocities to obtain the so-called velocity-velocity maps from which detection significances are determined.
+We performed this analysis for H$_2$O only, taking advantage of the deep absorption bands in the near-IR wavelengths, as shown in the top panel of Fig. \ref{fig: CCF H2O}.
 The {\tt FastChem} equilibrium chemistry model for the calculated planetary $T_{eq}$, solar C/O and metallicity, for a wide range of species is given in Fig. \ref{fig: FastChem abundances}.